Vicktor007/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 4.  a function that prints a string, in reverse, followed by a new line.
 5.  a function that reverses a string.
 6. a function that prints every other character of a string, starting with the first character, followed by a new line.
+7.  a function that prints half of a string, followed by a new line.